iboates/osm-utilities-docker/README.md

 - Had not been updated in several years

-So at the [OSM Hackathon at Geofabrik in Karlsruhe on 24.02 - 25.02](https://wiki.openstreetmap.org/wiki/Karlsruhe_Hack_Weekend_February_2024), I resolved to build a comprehensive set of minial images that contain only osm2pgsql, built with the official instructions from the source repo.
+So at the [OSM Hackathon at Geofabrik in Karlsruhe on 24.02 - 25.02](https://wiki.openstreetmap.org/wiki/Karlsruhe_Hack_Weekend_February_2024), I resolved to build a comprehensive set of minimal images that contain only osm2pgsql, built with the official instructions from the source repo.

 I also took the additional step of identifying which dependencies were only necessary at build-time and removing them